‘Living the Example’

 Our ‘Living the Example’ (LTE) peer-to-peer program empowers youth to speak up and out against drugs and provides them a platform to be heard.
 Through interactive outreach campaigns and listening to our youth, we provide the tools for them to become their own advocates for staying drug-free.
 The program has shown promising results in terms of shifts in attitudes towards drugs and intent to use drugs.
 Overall, findings from the first LTE pilot project conducted together with the George Washington University suggested that peer-to-peer substance use prevention via social media is a very promising strategy.

 The program targets Seniors within selected high schools to become LTE Youth Ambassadors.
 Youth Ambassadors are trained in Leadership, Advocacy and augmenting existing Social Media skills to become agents of change within their school communities.
-During the Fall and Spring Semesters, the’ Youth Ambassadors are expected to implement a series of peer-driven schoolwide “change projects” at each school to spread facts about drugs and promote healthy life choices.
+During the Fall and Spring Semesters, the’ Youth Ambassadors are expected to implement a series of peer-driven schoolwide “change projects” at each school to bring awareness to drug prevention and education.
+The projects aimed to engage and educate the entire school community and positively alter the attitudes around drugs and alcohol and other risky behaviors.
 The change projects are stipend-supported by Mentor Foundation USA.
+Follow the link below to learn more about completed Youth Ambassador change projects.

 ‘Living the Example’ National Video Contest